Health, History, Horses and the Arts

 Today visitors still relax and rejuvenate in those same waters at one of our historic spas, including the historic Roosevelt Baths & Spa, nestled in the Saratoga Spa State Park.

 Visitors enjoy and learn about the waters by taking a self-guided or guided tour of the springs throughout downtown and the Spa State Park.
 Tours include taste-testing along the way and learning about each spring’s history and medicinal purpose.
-Each spring has a distinct taste and each have specific claims to help with all types of ailments.
+Each spring has a distinct taste and each has specific claims to help with all types of ailments.

 Saratoga County's rich history is still evident in its architecture today.
 Just a short stroll down Broadway will take you back in time as you admire the grand historic structures with beautifully preserved ornate architectural details.